kimsama/blizzconv/README.md

 		$ time dun_dump -a

-public domain
+Public domain
 -------------

-Wherever possible the code of this project is hereby released into the *[public domain][]*.
+The source code and any original content of this repository is hereby released into the [public domain].

 [public domain]: https://creativecommons.org/publicdomain/zero/1.0/